keiserlab/keiserlab.github.io/collections/_people/parker_grosjean.md

 jobtitle: Grad Student
 bio: bioinformatics
 type: member
-excerpt: "As an undergraduate student Parker studied Bioengineering and Applied Mathematics at the University of Washington.
-He is currently a PhD student in the Bioinfor"
+excerpt: "Kampmann Lab.
+As an undergraduate student Parker studied Bioengineering and Applied Mathematics at the University of Washington.
+He is currently a PhD student i"
 header:
   teaser: /assets/images/people/bio-grosjean.jpg
 papers: